Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Moraine Lake Autumn

-One to the most compelling reasons to visit Banff in November is to take advantage of the smaller crowds.
+One of the most compelling reasons to visit Banff in November is to take advantage of the smaller crowds.
 While the glacial lakes will likely be frozen over by November, other hiking trails will be blissfully empty.
 Accommodations also tend to fetch lower prices at this time of the year, meaning you can get more luxurious digs for much less than normal.

 December